Al-Dalu family killing

-The Al-Dalu family killing refers to the 18 November 2012 deaths of twelve people – ten members of the al-Dalu family, including five children and an elderly woman, plus of two of the family's neighbors, including another elderly woman – resulting from an Israeli air-strike on the family's home in Gaza City during Operation Pillar of Defense.
+The Al-Dalu family killing refers to the killing of twelve people in an Israeli airstrike in the Gaza Strip on 18 November 2012, during the 2012 Gaza war.
+Ten members of the al-Dalu family were killed including five children and an elderly woman, plus of two of the family's neighbors including another elderly woman.
 Several nearby houses were destroyed in the attack.
-At least nine other civilians were hurt.
+At least nine civilians were hurt.

 Mohammed Jamal al-Dalu, a member of a Gazan police unit charged with protecting important people, was one of those killed in the airstrike.
-The Israeli army said that he was the target of the raid.
+The Israel Defense Forces initially said that he was the target of the raid.